devinbost/pulsar_workshop/scenarios/jms-s4j/pubsub-basic/README.md

 # 2. Deploy Pulsar Resources

 In Pulsar, a JMS topic is backed by a Pulsar topic.
-In this scenario, the following default Pulsar resources need to be deployed first before running the scenario:
+In this demo, the following default Pulsar resources need to be deployed first before running the demo:

 * **tenant**: `msgenrich`
 * **namespace**: `testns`
 * **topics**:
    * `msgenrich/testns/s4j_pubsub`

-Please **NOTE** that the creation of the above Pulsar resources is done via the `deploy.sh` scrip. (see [Deploy a Scenario](../../../Deploy.Scenario.md) document for more details)
+Please **NOTE** that the creation of the above Pulsar resources is done via the `deploy.sh` scrip. (see [Deploy Demos](../../../Deploy.Demos.md) document for more details)

 # 3. Execution Steps

 Let's assume the Pulsar cluster connection information is provided via the following file: `/tmp/client.conf`.

-1. Deploy the scenario specific resources
+1. Deploy the demo specific resources
 ```
 deploy.sh -cc /tmp/client.conf
 ```